-- A. Teacher Organization Officers: Tenured teachers who are officers of the bona fide bargaining unit or who are appointed to its staff may seek and shall be granted leaves of absence without pay for the purpose of performing legitimate duties for the organization.
+- A. Teacher Organization Officers: Tenured teachers who are officers of the bona fide bargaining unit or who are appointed as business agents may seek and shall be granted leaves of absence without pay for the purpose of performing legitimate duties for the organization.
 Teachers granted leaves of absence for this purpose shall receive service credit toward longevity, benefits, placement on the salary schedule and salary increments on the same basis as if they had maintained active teaching status.
 The Minneapolis Federation of Teachers will reimburse the district for the actual cost of all compensation and benefits provided.
 They shall retain tenure status and any sick leave days accrued at the time of taking leave.
 They shall also be afforded the opportunity of maintaining insurance benefits in force (COBRA), by assuming responsibility for payment of the entire amount of any premium involved.
 Teachers on a Teacher Organization Officers leave will receive full yearly increments. - B. Teachers Elected to Public Office: Any tenured teacher who is elected to public office may seek and shall be granted a leave of absence with the same provisions and conditions as described in Subd.
 4.A above.
 However, long-term disability coverage as outlined in this Agreement will be continued for teachers serving in the State Legislature while it is in session.
 The benefits will be based on earnings just prior to the effective date of leave.
 Teachers on a public office leave will receive full yearly increments. - C. Service on Public Commissions or Boards: The Superintendent of Schools or designee may, at her/his discretion, grant permission for a teacher to be absent from duty, without loss of pay, to serve as an appointed or elected member on a public commission or board.

-Requests for such leaves of absence are to be submitted to the Human Resources Department at least ten (10) school days in advance of the desired absence in order to allow for processing the request prior to the requested date of absence.
+Requests for such leaves of absence are to be submitted to the Division of Human Resources at least ten (10) school days in advance of the desired absence in order to allow for processing the request prior to the requested date of absence.

-D. Election Judges: Teachers serving as official election judges shall be granted leaves of absence with pay for one (1) primary election day and/or one (1) regular election day in any year in which such elections are held to serve in that capacity.
+- D. Election Judges: Teachers serving as official election judges shall be granted leaves of absence with pay for one (1) primary election day and/or one (1) regular election day in any year in which such elections are held to serve in that capacity. - Subd.
+5. Charter School Leaves: Charter school leaves may be approved for up to five years with the appropriate documentation submitted to the Division of Human Resources each year.